SeanChinJunKai/firebase-ai-kmp/README.md

     - Create a new project if you haven't already.
     - In your project, navigate to the left sidebar and click on `AI` -> `AI Logic` then open `Settings`.
     - Enable either the Gemini Developer API, the VertexAI Gemini API, or both.
+> **_NOTE:_** Using the Vertex AI Gemini API requires that your project is linked to a Cloud Billing account.
+This means that your Firebase project is on the pay-as-you-go Blaze pricing plan.

 3. Link the native [iOS Bridge](https://github.com/SeanChinJunKai/FirebaseAIBridge)